 Neurodegenerative diseases pose some of the greatest challenges to medical science of our time, with decades of research yet to provide a clear path forward to a cure.
 By taking advantage of both state-of-the-art technology and the increased recognition of the value of collaboration in science, the NYGC seeks to change that in dramatic ways.

 NYGC ALS Consortium

-The Center for Genomics of Neurodegenerative Disease (CGND), led by the NYGC’s Hemali Phatnani, PhD, has established a global ALS Consortium, consisting of 34 member institutions in five countries.
+The Center for Genomics of Neurodegenerative Disease (CGND), led by the NYGC’s Hemali Phatnani, PhD, has established a global ALS Consortium, consisting of 37 member institutions worldwide.
 The CGND has also contributed to ALS research with the development of genomic technologies for the study of RNA transcription, single cell transcription, and spatial transcriptomics.

 In 2019, CGND researchers, working with global collaborators, utilized new technologies to create a multidimensional atlas of gene expression in ALS that provides new insights into the mechanisms that contribute to disease onset and progression.
 These breakthrough findings advance the understanding of disease mechanisms in all neurodegenerative diseases that share common pathways with ALS, including dementia, Alzheimer’s disease, frontotemporal dementia, Parkinson’s disease, and Huntington’s disease.
 The groundbreaking study was published in Science, and the atlas is now available to scientific community for further explorations via an interactive data portal.
 For links to the study, portal, and more, click here.